LaurenceMolloy/RepoDash/README.md

 </ul>
 </p>

+<p>It also displays aggregate counts for the most frequently used labels for all issues that remained open
+at the end of the displayed time period.</p>

 <h3>Typical Use Cases</h3>

 <p>Perhaps you are managing an open source project, the maintenance of which you'd like to keep on top